Berhampore: Civic administration

+Municipality

+Berhampore municipality is eighth oldest municipality of West bengal after that of Kolkata, Uttarpara, Shantipur, Howrah, Krishnanagar, Burdwan, and Basirhat.

 Police station

 Berhampore police station has jurisdiction over Berhampore municipal area and a part of Berhampore CD Block.

 Climate

+Berhampore has a monsoon-influenced humid subtropical climate (Köppen Cwa), distinguishing it from the tropical environment of southern West Bengal.
+The city has the hottest temperature ever to occur in West Bengal, with a record-setting 48.3°C recorded on May 23, 1981.

 Demographics

 In the 2011 census, Berhampore Urban Agglomeration had a population of 305,609, out of which 156,489 were males and 149,120 were females.
 The 0–6 years population was 23,182.
 Effective literacy rate for the 7+ population was 88.38.
 Bengali is the predominant language, spoken by 98.02% of the population.
 Hindi is spoken by 1.46%.